Paramount Plus, a revamp of CBS All Access, arrives in March

 Paramount Plus will be the revamped update of CBS All Access, taking on a new name, a new look and an expanded library of movies and shows on March 4.
 As parent company ViacomCBS rebrands its existing streaming service, Paramount Plus will include live news and sports content, as well as on-demand programming from MTV, BET, Comedy Central, CBS and other ViacomCBS channels and brands, plus movies from the Paramount Pictures studio.

-And, like its rivals, Paramount Plus will have exclusive originals too, like the Star Trek series that CBS All Access is already leaning on and a recently announced prequel to the Paramount Network hit Yellowstone.
+And, like its rivals, Paramount Plus will have exclusive originals too, like the Star Trek series (such as Star Trek: Discovery and Star Trek: Picard) that CBS All Access is already leaning on -- plus a recently announced prequel to the Paramount Network hit Yellowstone.

-That event should confirm whether the company will change Paramount Plus' pricing from the fees it already charges for CBS All Access.
+That event should confirm whether the company will change Paramount Plus' pricing from the levels it already charges for CBS All Access' tiers.
 And it's sure to reveal new programming that ViacomCBS hopes will be enticing enough to draw in new subscribers, even as customers' choices in streaming services have exploded in the last year and a half.

 Paramount Plus will launch in the US and Latin America on March 4.
 Canada's CBS All Access will be rebranded Paramount Plus on March 4 too, but the company says its "expanded offering" won't be available until later in the year.